Hamzyyy/GSoC2024/README.md

 - Cloned my forked repo to my local machine.
 - Create new branch to contains all my work by `git checkout -b feature/stack-reporter-config`.

 Then, my main goal was to make the stack checker reporter configurable.
-Meaning make the user configure which reporter function to be used in his application.
-I tackled this by doing the following:
+Meaning that gives the user the ability configure which reporter function to be used in his application.
+The default reporter provided by RTEMS was [Stack_check_report_blown_task](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L247-292)I which is called by [rtems_stack_checker_switch_extension](https://gitlab.rtems.org/Hamzi/rtems/-/blob/5/cpukit/libmisc/stackchk/check.c?ref_type=heads#L298-341) tackled this by doing the following:
+- `cpukit/include/rtems/confdefs/extensions.h`: I created a new macro check to configure which reporter to be selected based on the